nanos/fedialgo_demo_app_foryoufeed/README.md

 1. Launch the webserver: `npm run start`
 1. Point your web browser at [http://localhost:3000/](http://localhost:3000/)
 1. Login to your Mastodon account.
 If your browser is already logged into a Mastodon server you will be able to authenticate using the existing session.
+   * The first time you point your browser at the app you may have to wait 10-20 seconds for all the data to load.
+After that initial bulk load of your toot history, your follows, etc. etc. things should be smoother.
 4. Have fun
 5. Profit
 6. ???